 Hyaluronic acid is a natural substance found in bones, joints, and tendons.
 Injecting hyaluronic acid into a knee joint lubricates and reduces inflammation.

-Overall, studies show a moderate effect on pain of osteoarthritis that can last for up to 6-12 months.
-However, a type of hyaluronic acid with a high molecular weight and cross-link is more effective for knee arthritis.
-A recent study found that a high molecular weight cross-linked hyaluronic acid has a more significant pain-relieving effect than most other injections or medications.
-Specific brands that are high molecular weight include Durolane and Synvisc-1.
-In addition, there are very few side effects apart from occasional reactions.
+Overall, studies show a moderate effect on pain from osteoarthritis that can last for 6-12 months.
+However, a high-molecular-weight, cross-linked hyaluronic acid is more effective for knee arthritis.
+A recent study found that a high-molecular-weight cross-linked hyaluronic acid has a more significant pain-relieving effect than most other injections or medications.
+Specific high-molecular-weight brands include Durolane and Synvisc-1.
+In addition, there are a few side effects beyond occasional reactions.
 All in all, hyaluronic acid is a good option for mild to moderate knee arthritis.

 PRP injection for arthritis